Pennsylvania Auctioneers Association

-Nearly three hundred auctioneers, apprentices, auction students, support personnel, vendors, presenters, and guests attended and participated in the 65th annual conference and trade show of the Pennsylvania Auctioneers Association, January 9-11, 2013, at the Sheraton Harrisburg-Hershey.
+Auctioneers, apprentices, auction students, support personnel, vendors, presenters, and guests flocked to the 69th annual conference and trade show of the Pennsylvania Auctioneers Association on January 10 through January 13, 2017, at the Sheraton Harrisburg-Hershey.

-Conference participants had a choice of seventeen educational seminars during the course of the event that will allow them to better serve their buyers and sellers.
-A total of 14.5 accredited continuing education units were available to auctioneers to maintain advanced auctioneer certifications or auctioneer licenses held in other states requiring education.
+Conference participants had many educational seminar choices during the course of the event.
+Continuing education units were available to auctioneers to maintain advanced auctioneer certifications or auctioneer licenses held in other states requiring education.

-There was an unprecedented situation in the Pennsylvania competition in that three individuals tied as runners-up, all earning the same score from eight varied judges.
-These auctioneers were Patrick K. Morgan of New Holland, Lancaster County; Paul M. Storm of York; and J. Meryl Stoltzfus of Millerstown, Perry County.
-The PAA also named a “Rookie Auctioneer Champion,” an individual who has been licensed as an auctioneer less than 2 years.
-This honor was bestowed on Zachary M. Toomey, of York.
+The runner-up in this competition was Josh Mayhugh.
+The judges also named a “Rookie Auctioneer Champion,” an individual who has been licensed as an auctioneer less than 2 years, to Joel Gavaletz.
 The auctioneers were judged by a panel of eight judges on their bid calling ability, overall presentation, speech, appearance, and salesmanship.
-A majority of the proceeds from the contest and benefit auction went to the Farm Show Scholarship Fund to support students entering the agricultural field.
-Michael Ivankovich, GPPA, MPPA, and members of the Lehigh Valley Society of Auctioneers spent an entire year planning and carrying out a most exciting auction contest.
+For the fourth year, the judging panel implemented judging software which was created especially for the PAA by Championship Scoring, a Montgomery County based company owned and operated by Alan Impink.
+A portion of the proceeds from the contest and benefit auction went to the Farm Show Scholarship Fund to support students entering the agricultural field.
+Members of the Central Chapter of the Pennsylvania Auctioneers Association, chaired by Harry Bachman, spent an entire year planning and carrying out a most exciting auction contest.

-A rousing fun auction organized by Charlene Caple and members of the PAA Central Chapter was held on Thursday evening where auctioneers and guests bid on classified advertising, trips, services, antiques, and other items.
-This event, which was one of the highest-grossing fun auctions in the history of the PAA, helps offset the overall cost of the conference which, in turn, provides quality education for all licensed auctioneers in the Commonwealth.
-Since auctioneering is a consumer-driven industry, PAA auctioneers always strive to improve their services to the public.
+An annual Fun Auction, organized by members of the Southeast Chapter, was held on Thursday evening, January 12th at the Sheraton, where auctioneers and guests bid on classified advertising, trips, services, antiques, and other items.
+This event helped to offset the overall cost of the conference which, in turn, provides quality education for all licensed auctioneers in the Commonwealth.

-Likewise, three auctioneers were named to the Pennsylvania Auctioneers Association Hall of Fame.
-This award is given to individuals based on integrity, honesty, high moral character, acute fairness, and distinction, and is bestowed on auctioneers each year who, over the course of his or her profession, has committed him- or herself to fostering excellence in the auction industry.
-The award winners were Sandra R. Brittingham, CAI, GPPA, of Uniontown, Fayette County; Robert H. Clinton, CAGA, of Ottsville, Bucks County; and Sherman Hostetter, CAI, GPPA, AARE, CES, GRI, CRS, SRES, of Beaver Falls, Beaver County.
+Likewise, two auctioneers were inducted into the Pennsylvania Auctioneers Association Hall of Fame.
+This award is given to individuals based on integrity, honesty, high moral character, acute fairness, and distinction, and is bestowed on auctioneers each year who, over the course of his or her profession, has committed him or herself to fostering excellence in the auction industry.
+The award winners were Michael Charnego and Gordon Kinzinger.